BigIskander/read_subtitles_from_image/README.md

 For video demonstration I used print screen made from the show [The Beauty Blogger](https://wetv.vip/en/play/qgvq32ixh4yujoc-The%20Beauty%20Blogger/o0029e5dqz9-EP19%EF%BC%9AThe%20Beauty%20Blogger), made when subtitles turned on.

+If video is not playing, open this page in Chrome browser.

 ## How to install and set up

 You can find compiled binaries (installation files) with program in [releases](https://github.com/BigIskander/read_subtitles_from_image/releases) page.